kura-run-ai/kura-ai/README.md

 # 💫 About Us:
-We are the developers of fyre, an advanced AI system specializing in autonomous token launches and market trend analysis.
-Our system combines multiple AI agents to analyze market trends, current news, and launch tokens based on optimal conditions. fyre is designed to learn and improve exponentially over time, creating a self-sustaining ecosystem for token development and management.
+We are the developers of kura, an advanced AI system specializing in autonomous token launches and market trend analysis.
+Our system combines multiple AI agents to analyze market trends, current news, and launch tokens based on optimal conditions. kura is designed to learn and improve exponentially over time, creating a self-sustaining ecosystem for token development and management.

 ## 🤖 Core Competencies:
 - Multi-Agent AI Market Analysis